A Geometric Approach to $k$-means: Split-Merge Based Algorithms

-This cluster will be split if $ \rho_k(m^*) $ is below some threshold. \item \textbf{Step 3:} Keep the split cluster that is furthest from neighboring voronoi regions and merge the rest of split clusters to neighboring voronoi regions. \end{itemize} This algorithm has very high computation complexity as it splits the sub-cluster several times with different split numbers and decide which split number is the most suitable one.
+A cluster will be split if $ \rho_k(m^*) $ is below a certain threshold $\eta$. \item \textbf{Step 3:} Keep the split cluster that is furthest from neighboring Voronoi regions and merge the rest of the split clusters into neighboring Voronoi regions. \end{itemize}

+This algorithm has very high computational complexity, as it splits the sub-cluster several times with different split numbers and determines the most suitable split number.